K. Thamboosamy Pillay

-K. Thamboosamy Pillay (Tamil: தம்புசாமி பிள்ளை) was a prominent Malaysian of Tamil origin during the pre-independence years.
+K. Thamboosamy Pillay (Tamil: தம்புசாமி பிள்ளை) was a prominent Malaysian of Indian Tamil origin during the pre-independence years.
 He was considered the leader of the Tamil community.
 He was a wealthy businessman, tin miner, moneylender and government contractor.

 Thamboosamy was one of the founders and one of the original Trustees of Victoria Institution as well as the founder of the Sri Mahamariamman Temple, Kuala Lumpur.

 Background

 Born in Singapore in 1850, K. Thamboosamy Pillay received his early education at Raffles Institution.
 He sailed to Klang in 1875 with James Guthrie Davidson, when the latter was appointed Malaya's first British Resident.
 Prior to that, he had been a clerk in the legal firm in which Davidson was a partner.